Contact Us

 The CTO here is an employee of the startup.

-This model is more suitable for large enterprises and startups with unlimited budgets that want to keep core management activities indoors.
+This model is more suitable for large enterprises and startups with unlimited budgets that want to keep core management activities in-house.

 Pros Cons

-• A high likelihood that sensitive information is kept a secret,
+• A high likelihood that sensitive information will be kept a secret.

-• In-house CTOs have a better understanding of the team’s objectives, goals, and culture.
+• A better understanding of the team’s objectives, goals, and culture.

-• The CTO regularly provides one-on-one mentorship with other technical team members–thereby improving their skill set.
+• One-on-one mentorship with other technical team members to improve their skill set.

 • The cost of maintaining and onboarding an internal CTO is expensive.
 This is due to the cost of hiring, purchasing equipment, extra remunerations, and an abundance of hidden costs.